Bhatta6190/Spectral-Image-Analysis/Remotely-Sensed-Spectral-Radiance/Readme.md

 # Spectral Image Analysis

 ## Overview
-In this work we analyzed spectral radiance components and their applications in ground-leaving radiance, camouflage detection, and gas plume identification.
+In this work we analyzed spectral radiance components and their applications in determining ground-leaving radiance, camouflage detection, and gas plume identification.
 Tasks involved deriving equations, performing numerical computations, and plotting results.
 All the tasks are done step-by-step using and available in `rem-sen-spec-rad.ipynb` python notebook code.

 ---